merkatorgis/docker4gis/docs/README.md

 On the server, run:
 ```
-docker container run --rm {DOCKER_REGISTRY}{DOCKER_UESR}/package:{tag} > {DOCKER_USER}
+docker container run --rm {DOCKER_REGISTRY}{DOCKER_USER}/package:{tag} > {DOCKER_USER}
 ```
 e.g.
 ```
 docker container run --rm docker.example.com/theapp/package:237 > theapp
 ```
-and edit the needed environment values.
+Then, make it executable: `chmod +x theapp` and edit the needed environment values.

-Then just source it, passing a specific tag, and it will pull the images from the registry, and run the containers.
+When you run it, pass a specific tag, and it will pull the images from the registry, and run the containers.
 So the example is run like:
 ```
-. theapp 237
+./theapp 237
 ```

 Note that you might need to login to your registry first.